Past Present and Future of Simulation in Military Medicine

 The Future of Military Healthcare Simulation

 The future of simulation within the military healthcare system is bright.
-There are many areas in which the military is using simulation methodologies to enhance skills needed to care for service members in battle and themselves and their family members when hospitalized in military treatment facilities.
+There are many areas in which the military uses simulation methodologies to enhance skills needed to care for service members in battle and themselves and their families when hospitalized in military treatment facilities.
 Among the areas of active interest are:

-• AR/VR: the expended use of augmented reality (AR) and virtual reality (VR) screen-based simulation to recreate environments of care.
-At the USUHS Simcenter, an immersive VR theater is being used to train teams of providers in multiple causality situation and aero-medical evacuation of patients.
-Head-mounted VR displays are being tested in Army field environments to see if this type of simulation method can help first responders recognize and treat life-threatening hemorrhage and airway emergencies.
+• AR/VR: the expanded use of augmented reality (AR) and virtual reality (VR) screen-based simulation to recreate environments of care.
+At the USUHS Simcenter, an immersive VR theater is being used to train teams of providers in multiple causality situations and aero-medical evacuation of patients.
+Head-mounted VR displays are being tested in Army field environments to see if this simulation method can help first responders recognize and treat life-threatening hemorrhage and airway emergencies.

 • Joint Medical Simulation Instructional Methods (JMedSIM): With the increasing emphasis on simulation, there is a pressing need to train more healthcare personnel to deliver healthcare simulation to learners.
-To that end, the MHS has launched JMedSIM, a standardized simulation instructor/operator online course that will allow simulation instructors to become familiar with effective training methods in healthcare simulation.
-The goal is for all those who employ simulation for training will be certified through this route.
+To that end, the MHS has launched JMedSIM, a standardized simulation instructor/operator online course that allows simulation instructors to become familiar with effective training methods in healthcare simulation.
+The goal is for all those who employ simulation for training to be certified through this route.

 • Graduate education in simulation: There is a need for more advanced education and research in simulation methodology as it applies to operational military medicine.
 The USUHS has partnered with the Naval Postgraduate School in Monterey, California, to offer a jointly sponsored certificate program in healthcare simulation.
-These graduate-level courses have been taken by over 100 personnel in the last six years and are designed to educate the next generation of healthcare simulation professionals.
-A master's level degree in healthcare simulation is now in the final stages of planning and execution.
+Over 100 personnel have taken these graduate-level courses in the last 6 years, and they are designed to educate the next generation of healthcare simulation professionals.
+A master' s-level degree in healthcare simulation is now in the final stages of planning and execution.

-• Specific skills project: The MHS has recognized the need to tailor simulation to the individual skills of the physicians and nurses taking care of service members in deployed settings.
+• Specific skills project: The MHS has recognized the need to tailor simulation to the individual skills of the physicians and nurses caring for service members in deployed settings.
 The Department of Defense has developed specific knowledge, skill, and attribute (KSA) skillsets for each medical specialty.
-The KSA is essentially an annual tasklist and serves as a marker for how prepared a practitioner is for deployed medical operations.
-To augment the standard medical practice of the provider in garrison and meet the KSA goals, simulation methods will be implemented where applicable.
+The KSA is essentially an annual task list and determines how prepared a practitioner is for deployed medical operations.
+Simulation methods are implemented where applicable to augment the standard medical practice of the provider in the garrison and meet the KSA goals.

 Details